llllillliiilllllllli/dexplr/README.md

-This solution is about exploring numeric and categorical data using statistics, data mining, and machine learning.
+This repository is about exploring numeric and categorical data using statistics, data mining, and machine learning.